 First of all, ask everyone if they have any allergies or restrictions when you make the invite.

 If a guest answers YES, then chat with that guest separately about what they would like to contribute to the dinner that they can eat.
-This dish should be hearty enough that it would be enough for them if nothing else was an option for them to eat.
+This dish should be hearty enough that it would be enough for them if nothing else were an option for them to eat.

 Once you have the list, pass the list of allergies + restrictions on to everyone.
 The idea isn’t for people to change their dishes to make everything allergy or restriction friendly.

-Instead, this is all about small changes
+Instead, this is all about small changes.

 I don’t have a lot to offer here, because the decor isn’t my strength or interest.
-I like to decorate with simple place settings, candles and the food as the centerpiece.
+I like to decorate with simple place settings, candles, and the food as the centerpiece.